mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 ## Install Xcode

 [Xcode](https://developer.apple.com/xcode/) is Apple's development platform and IDE.
 Though it is not *absolutely* required that you install Xcode in order to build, debug, and run C# plugins using RhinoCommon, it is *recommended* that you do.
-In short: the Xamarin on OS X works best with Xcode installed.
+In short: the Xamarin on macOS works best with Xcode installed.

 #### Step-by-Step